xkcm/url-shortener/README.md

 ## Running app

 It is recommended to run the app with Docker.
-The app is built inside the container from source code.

 ```sh
 docker-compose up # run docker